 A Welcoming Community of Care

-Aging presents challenges for everyone, but LGBTQ elders must also deal with the potential for prejudice and even mistreatment.
-A 2018 AARP survey of LGBTQ Americans found that the top three concerns of those aged 45 and older were having adequate support systems as they age, access to LGBTQ-friendly senior services and housing, and the availability of welcoming long-term care residences.
-What’s more, Black and Latino LGBTQ adults report greater worry about moving to long-term care residences because of both their race/ethnicity and sexual orientation/gender identity.
+Aging presents challenges for everyone, but LGBTQ+ elders must also deal with the potential for prejudice and even mistreatment.
+A 2018 AARP survey found that the top three concerns of of LGBTQ+ Americans aged 45 and older were having adequate support systems as they age, access to welcoming senior services and housing, and the availability of welcoming long-term care residences.
+What’s more, Black and Latino adults report greater worry about moving to long-term care residences because of both their race/ethnicity and sexual orientation/gender identity.

 Quality of care is also a concern.
-“Key barriers to accessing the individualized care LGBTQ seniors need range from prohibitive costs to poorly designed or discriminatory services,” notes an article in qnotes, an LGBTQ-oriented publication in Charlotte, N.C.
+“Key barriers to accessing the individualized care LGBTQ seniors need range from prohibitive costs to poorly designed or discriminatory services,” notes an article in qnotes, a publication in Charlotte, N.C.

 Our commitment to equality and equal access